moradwan/Cybersecurity/README.md

 ## Presentations (slides)
 - Mo Radwan: [Cybersecurity Cyber Usalama](https://www.slideshare.net/MuhammadRadwan10/cybersecurity-cyber-usalama) (on Slideshare.net) | December 2018 | language: English
+The above training was conducted with GIG partners, Swahilibox in Mombasa, Kenya.
+The format of the interactive session was based on a Facebook training given to programmers in Berlin, Germany.
+It was adapted to include more tools that are more up-to-date and tailored to the Kenyan context.
+The training was meant to be replicated in their community and all materials were provided to the space, in the spirit of open source and network collaboration.

 - Pawel Ngei: [Cryptoparty: cybersecurity basics](https://slides.com/pawelngei/cryptoparty19#/) (on Slides.com) | January 2019 | language: English